optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 Estimagic functions work with slightly more general pytrees.
 On top of arrays, they can also contain scalars, pandas.Series and pandas.DataFrames.

-Again, there are two possible ways to look at such pyrees:
+Again, there are two possible ways to look at such pytrees:

 1. As pytree of arrays, numbers, Series and DataFrames -> ``tree_flatten`` produces a list of arrays numbers, Series and DataFrames.